Hermitian matrix: Examples

-The diagonal elements must be real, as they must be their own complex conjugate.
+Each of the diagonal elements must be real, as it must be its own complex conjugate.

-Well-known families of Hermitian matrices include the Pauli matrices, the Gell-Mann matrices and their generalizations.
-In theoretical physics such Hermitian matrices are often multiplied by imaginary coefficients, which results in skew-Hermitian matrices.
+Well-known families of Hermitian matrices include the Pauli matrices, the Gell-Mann matrices, and their generalizations.
+In theoretical physics, such Hermitian matrices are often multiplied by imaginary coefficients, which results in skew-Hermitian matrices.

-Here, we offer another useful Hermitian matrix using an abstract example.
-If a square matrix $A$ equals the product of a matrix with its conjugate transpose, that is, $A = BB^\mathsf{H} ,$ then $A$ is a Hermitian positive semi-definite matrix.
-Furthermore, if $B$ is row full-rank, then $A$ is positive definite.
+Here is another useful case of a Hermitian matrix.
+If a square matrix $A$ equals the product of a matrix $B$ with its conjugate transpose, that is, $A = BB^\mathsf{H}$, then $A$ is Hermitian positive semi-definite.
+Furthermore, if $B$ is non-singular (i.e., row full-rank), then $A$ is positive definite.

 Properties

 Main diagonal values are real

 The entries on the main diagonal (top left to bottom right) of any Hermitian matrix are real.